horppe/Flexbox-Music-App-Layout/README.md

 Hint: Click the switch at the top right corner.

-Template is from this tutorial:
+Design is from this tutorial:
 Understanding Flexbox
 https://github.com/ohansemmanuel/Understanding-Flexbox